Johan Sverdrup oil field: Field development

 The project includes installation, supervision and site services.
 One station will be situated on-shore at Haugsneset, near the Statoil Kårstø plant on the Norwegian west coast, the other on the platform situated 155 km west of the Norwegian coastline.
 Further studies will examine if HVDC power can be fed to other platforms in nearby fields.
 The first 100 MW came online in 2018, with further 100 MW phases to start in 2023.

 Phase 2 will be for a fifth Platform P2 capable of processing 220,000 barrels per day.
 This contract was awarded to Aibel to be built in their yard in Haugesund, Norway.
 Electricity is to be supplied from shore by 62 km of 132kV AC seacables.

-On February 13, 2015, Statoil announced it will proceed to develop the Johan Sverdrup field despite disagreements over ownership stakes with fellow Norwegian upstream AkerBP.
+On February 13, 2015, Statoil announced it will proceed to develop the Johan Sverdrup field despite disagreements over ownership stakes with fellow Norwegian upstream Aker BP.

 Production

 Norway's crude oil production stood at 1.75 million barrels per day in February 2020, up 26% from a year ago thanks to the ramp-up of Johan Sverdrup oilfield.

 Equinor in March 2020 expected Sverdrup to hit a daily output of 470,000 bpd in early May 2020, up from around 350,000 bpd at end-2019.
 The cost of NOK 83 billion were paid off in 2021.

 Production hit 537,000 bpd in October 2021.
-Production is expected to increase to 755,000 bpd in 2022.
+Production was expected to increase to 755,000 bpd in 2022.

+The field reached its plateau production target of 755,000 bpd in May 2023.

+Production started to decline from early 2025.